huggingface/hub-docs/docs/hub/models-tasks.md

 ![/docs/assets/hub/tasks.png](/docs/assets/hub/tasks.png)

-This classification is rather coarse-grained (you can always add more fine-grained task name in your model tags), so **you should rarely have to create a new task**.
+This classification is rather coarse-grained (you can always add more fine-grained task names in your model tags), so **you should rarely have to create a new task**.
 If you do want to add support for a new task, this document explains the required steps.

 ## Overview